-- 1. The signal word DANGER in letters at least 7cm high and the SKULL AND CROSSBONES symbol in red. - 2.
-The "DO NOT WALK" symbol. - 3.
-The statement "Access to area restricted due to deactivation of fumigant chemicals, DO NOT ENTER". - 4.
+- 1. The signal word DANGER in letters at least 7 cm high and the SKULL AND CROSSBONES symbol in red. - 2.
+The "DO NOT WALK" symbol.

+- 3. The statement "Access to area restricted due to deactivation of fumigant chemicals.
+DO NOT ENTER". - 4.
 The date and start time of the deactivation. - 5.
-Name of fumigant used: Degesch Phostoxin, Registration No. [insert]. - 6.
+Name of fumigant used: Degesch Phostoxin® Tablet Prepacs Reg.
+No. 16438 - 6.
 Contact information (name, address and telephone number) for the supervising fumigant handler in charge of the deactivation. - 7.
 Placards must bear a 24-hour emergency response telephone number.

-15.4.
-Disposal of Spent Residual Dust from Phostoxin®
+15.4 Disposal of Spent Phostoxin® Prepacs

-15.4.1 Do not use these directions for incompletely exposed residual dust.
-See Section on Deactivation of Partially-Spent Residual Dust from Phostoxin®.
+- 15.4.1 Do not use these directions for incompletely reacted Prepacs.
+See Section 15.5 on Deactivation of Incompletely Reacted Phostoxin® Prepacs.
 If properly exposed, the residual dust remaining after a fumigation with Phostoxin® will be a greyish-white powder.
-This will be a nonhazardous waste and contain only a small amount of unreacted aluminum phosphide.
+This will be a nonhazardous waste and contain only a small amount of unreacted aluminum phosphide. - 15.4.2 Spent Phostoxin® Prepacs should be collected and disposed of at a sanitary landfill, incinerator or other approved sites.
+Incompletely exposed Prepacs must be further deactivated before disposal at a landfill.